- On July 25, 2019

 This is Dutch stew.
 One of the few dishes in the Netherlands that is actually 100% Dutch.
 It originated from the Dutch city Leiden.
 It’s typically eaten during the cold winters over here.
+Sometimes it’s even served during Christmas.
 The dish is made from potatoes that are mashed together with other vegetables.
 Combinations include sauerkraut, carrot, kale or onion.

 The dish is usually served with a large sausage and gravy.
 Hutspot is kind of like Stamppot; potatoes, carrots and unions are cooked together until they are done.
 Then they are mashed and also served with sausage and gravy.

 You can get these little fluffy pancakes at most pancake houses or street bakeries.
 They taste best right from the press.
 Add some molten butter and powdered sugar for a sweet taste explosion.

 Original Dutch Fries With Mayo